kubernetes/website/docs/getting-started-guides/aws.md

 ---

-## kube-up bash script
+## kube-up is no longer supported in kubernetes 1.6

-> `kube-up.sh` is a legacy tool that is an easy way to spin up a cluster.
-This tool is being deprecated, and does not create a production ready environment.
+> `kube-up.sh` is a legacy tool for launching clusters.
+It is deprecated, and removed entirely from kubernetes 1.6.

 ### Prerequisites

+1. This is only supported for kubernetes 1.5 and earlier.
+Consider switching to one of the supported options.
-1. You need an AWS account.
+2. You need an AWS account.
 Visit [http://aws.amazon.com](http://aws.amazon.com) to get started
-2. Install and configure the [AWS Command Line Interface](http://aws.amazon.com/cli)
+3. Install and configure the [AWS Command Line Interface](http://aws.amazon.com/cli)
-3. We recommend installing using an account which has full access to the AWS APIs.
+4. We recommend installing using an account which has full access to the AWS APIs.

 NOTE: This script use the 'default' AWS profile by default.
 You may explicitly set the AWS profile to use using the `AWS_DEFAULT_PROFILE` environment variable: